Everyone Deserves a Second Chance

 In order to ensure everyone has an opportunity for independence, GESMN actively engages with government officials to improve public policies that impact people involved with the justice system.

 On Feb.
-19, GESMN employees, participants and friends will march to the Minnesota State Capitol for the 13th annual Second Chance Day on the Hill.
-People from more than 60 organizations will fill the Capitol rotunda to hear powerful speakers and meet with their legislators.
-We hope you will join us!
+19, GESMN employees, participants and friends marched to the Minnesota State Capitol for the 13th annual Second Chance Day on the Hill.
+People from more than 60 organizations will filled the Capitol rotunda to hear powerful speakers and meet with their legislators.

 Priorities for 2020 second chance legislation include: